Saint-Louis, Haut-Rhin: History

 In the course of the French Revolution the town was renamed from 1793 to 1814 as Bourglibre (Burgliber).

 In 1953 the municipality of Bourgfelden was incorporated and was followed in 1958 by the village of Neuweg (La Chaussée) from Blotzheim.
 Since then most of the land of Basel-Mulhouse Airport has been on the soil of the town of Saint-Louis.
+The Hôtel de Ville of Saint-Louis was completed in 1989.

 On 30 October 2000 the community association of Communauté de communes des Trois Frontières was formed in Saint-Louis where it also has its head office.
 The association was turned into an agglomeration community in 2016.

 Geography

 Saint-Louis is located at the German and Swiss borders, just north of Basel.
 The EuroAirport Basel Mulhouse Freiburg is situated on its territory.
 The town is served by two railway stations on the line Mulhouse–Basel: Saint-Louis station and Saint-Louis-la-Chaussée station.

 The commune of Saint-Louis also contains the former villages of Bourgfelden and Neuweg (also known as Saint-Louis-la-Chaussée, or Näiwaag in Sundgau Alsatian).